 The kids had to pass the bomb around while the music played, and then whomever was left holding it when the music stopped had a countdown of five seconds to remove a layer.
 If they took more than one layer, the bomb would go off.
 If they held on to the bomb for longer than the count of two while the music played, the bomb would go off…

 Luckily, the kids were up to the challenge, and the final layer was defused successfully without the bomb exploding.
 Phew!

 How to make a thermal detonator pass-the-parcel!

-To make the thermal detonator, I started with a large clear plastic bauble (a left-over from the final activity, below) containing the prize – a Star Wars micro machine.
+To make the thermal detonator for our star wars party, I started with a large clear plastic bauble (a left-over from the final activity, below) containing the prize – a Star Wars micro machine.

 I wrapped this is red tissue paper so that we’d know this was the final layer, and stuck a bag of can’t-go-wrong Haribo onto it.

 Then I carried on wrapping, alternating different colour metallic tissue paper (so it would clear to the children what layer to remove) with a bag of Haribo on each.